-For many au pairs, even going through a bad break-up with a boyfriend or girlfriend can qualify as a crisis for them!
+For many au pairs, even going through a bad break-up can qualify as a crisis for them!
 Regardless of what the situation may be, if an au pair is feeling the impact of a devastating situation, it can be tough to know how to help.

 But the role of a host parent is quite crucial when it comes to supporting your au pair during tough times.
 You are meant to be a guide for them—and, hopefully, an extended member of their family.
 If your au pair is experiencing a crisis, we recommend trying to help by following the advice below, collected by Cultural Care host moms who have gone through it themselves.